-If your music playlist is getting redundant on your morning commute, or you’ve listened to your favorite podcasts three times over, consider listening to a TED talk.
+If your music playlist is getting redundant on your morning commute, or you’ve listened to your favorite podcasts three times over, consider listening to TED talks about travel.

 Looking for an inspirational speech about sailing, stillness, or life on the road?
 Look no further than our list of the top TED talks about travel.